Warsaw Uprising

+Casualties during the Warsaw Uprising were catastrophic.
 Although the exact number of casualties is unknown, it is estimated that about 16,000 members of the Polish resistance were killed and about 6,000 badly wounded.
 In addition, between 150,000 and 200,000 Polish civilians died, mostly from mass executions.
 Jews being harboured by Poles were exposed by German house-to-house clearances and mass evictions of entire neighbourhoods.
-German casualties totalled over 2,000 to 17,000 soldiers killed and missing.
-During the urban combat, approximately 25% of Warsaw's buildings were destroyed.
-Following the surrender of Polish forces, German troops systematically levelled another 35% of the city block by block.
-Together with earlier damage suffered in the 1939 invasion of Poland and the Warsaw Ghetto Uprising in 1943, over 85% of the city was destroyed by January 1945 when the course of the events in the Eastern Front forced the Germans to abandon the city.
+The defeat of the Warsaw Uprising also further decimated urban areas of Poland.